BRAC Uganda Bank Limited

 BRAC Uganda Bank Limited (BUBL), is a credit institution (′Tier II Financial Institution′) in Uganda.
 In April 2019, the institution received a Tier II Financial Institution Licence, which authorized it to operate as a bank, supervised by the Bank of Uganda, the national banking regulator.

 Location

-BRAC Uganda Bank Limited maintains headquarters at 880 Heritage Road, in the Nsambya neighborhood, in the Makindye Division, of Kampala, Uganda's capital ad largest city.
+BRAC Uganda Bank Limited maintains headquarters at 880 Heritage Road, in the Nsambya neighborhood, in the Makindye Division, of Kampala, Uganda's capital and largest city.
 The coordinates of the bank's headquarters are 0°17'53.0"N, 32°35'45.0"E (Latitude:0.298056; Longitude:32.595833).

 Overview

 BRAC Uganda Bank Limited is a Tier II Financial Institution (MFI), licensed by the Bank of Uganda, the central bank and national banking regulator.
 As a credit institution, it is not authorized to offer checking accounts or deal in foreign exchange.
 The company is authorized to take in customer deposits and to establish savings accounts.
 It is also authorized make collateralized and non-collateralized loans to savings and non savings customers.
 The company is a wholly owned subsidiary of BRAC International and is a member of their network.
 As of December 2017, the institution's total assets were valued at US$55.677 million (USh202.223 billion), with shareholder's equity of US$30.056 million (USh109.164 billion).